thunderseethe/thunderseethe.github.io/content/posts/whats-in-a-module.md

 ## Where does that leave Modules
 So is that it then?
 Weak modules are prevalent in mainstream languages because they are easy to implement and easy to use.
 While Strong modules are relegated to the ivory tower of academy, where they'll never see the large codebases in which they thrive.
 I don't think so, quite the opposite in fact.
 I think there's a wealth of low-hanging fruit in research on modules.
 That can be applied to produce more powerful module systems than what we see today, without adding all the complexity of the module system of SML/OCaml.

-I do think the eventual consensus will be on using Strong modules of some fashion.
-Codebases are only growing larger, and programming in the large is where Strong modules really shine.[Backpack](https://plv.mpi-sws.org/backpack/) and [F-ing Modules](https://people.mpi-sws.org/~rossberg/papers/Rossberg,%20Russo,%20Dreyer%20-%20F-ing%20Modules.pdf) are two prime examples of that.
-A promising third approach I like a lot is [Mixin' Up the Module System](TODO).
+I do think the eventual consensus will be on using Strong modules.
+Codebases are only growing larger, and programming in the large is where Strong modules really shine.
+[Backpack](https://plv.mpi-sws.org/backpack/) and [F-ing Modules](https://people.mpi-sws.org/~rossberg/papers/Rossberg,%20Russo,%20Dreyer%20-%20F-ing%20Modules.pdf) are two prime examples of that.
+A promising third approach is [Mixin' Up the Module System](https://people.mpi-sws.org/~rossberg/papers/Rossberg,%20Dreyer%20-%20Mixin'%20Up%20the%20ML%20Module%20System.pdf).
 It seeks to simplify modules by combining structures and signatures into one construct, and using a linking mechanism to avoid a lot of the boilerplate around functors.
 I suspect ideas from these systems will become more prevalent in languages to come as they seek out Strong module systems to solve their needs.